Comfort object: Use by adults

 Adults may also use comfort objects.
 Many adults consider the comfort that security blankets provide as essential to their mental and emotional well-being.
 Additionally, according to a 2011 survey by Travelodge, about 35 percent of British adults sleep with a teddy bear.

-Inventor Richard Kopelle created My Therapy Buddy (MTB), sometimes shortened to just Therapy Buddy, in 2002 as a self-described transitional object to benefit "one's emotional well-being".
-When squeezed, the blue creature speaks the phrase "everything is going to be all right."
-The invention was rejected in the first season of American Inventor, but went on to become a semi-finalist in the second season.
-My Therapy Buddy also appeared on Shark Tank but did not receive any offers.
-A smaller form, Baby My Therapy Buddy or just Baby Buddy, was offered at a lower price. no more buddies were being produced.

-In a 2008 study, the Sony AIBO robotic pet was found to decrease loneliness in the elderly in nursing homes.
+In a 2008 study, the Sony AIBO robotic pet was found to decrease loneliness among elderly in nursing homes.

 The notion of a "comfort object" may be expanded to include representations of one's family, home, and culture.
 It is significant to the person and gives psychological strength and assistance by representing their emotional attachments.
 The object helps with one's capacity to be alone.
 These objects can include photographs, memorabilia, music records, and even artwork made with family members.
 With the increase in movement away from home, and sometimes constant movement from one place to another for job opportunities or immigration, it is very common for people to carry these items with them.
 People may look to these objects for emotional support during transitional periods, such as assimilating to a new area, or when experiencing trauma or a significant loss.